Margaret97/Skoltech-internship/README.md

 # Skoltech-internship
-Отчет о проделанной работе во время стажировки в Сколтехе содержится в документе "The_internship_summary.pdf", эксперименты представлены в файлах "Experiments with the Lorenz system.ipynb" и "Smoothing data and Tikhonov differentiation.ipynb", использовался модуль "PDE_FIND", написанный авторами статьи (см. репозиторий "PDE_FIND").
+The report on the work done during the internship at Skoltech is contained in the document "The_internship_summary.pdf".
+The experiments are presented in the files "Experiments with the Lorenz system.ipynb" and "Smoothing data and Tikhonov differentiation.ipynb", also, the "PDE_FIND" module written by the authors of articles was used (see repository "PDE_FIND").